Asterisk-C/University-Project/README.md

 # Java
-Some of my Java programs
+Some of my Java projects and exercises.